What are the CBN Side Effects? All CBN Cannabinoid Effects Skip to content

 Thankfully none of the side effects of CBN oil are long-term, and they should subside after the CBN has run its course through your system.
 The effects of CBN can last 4–6 hours, depending on the dose and your metabolism.

-Some people may also experience negative drug interactions when taking a CBD product or CBN products as cannabinoids and most prescription medication are metabolized by the liver, so you must speak with your doctor before looking to include popular cannabinoids into your wellness regimen.
+Some people may also experience negative drug interactions when taking a CBD product or CBN products as cannabinoids and most prescription medication are metabolized by the liver.

 Can CBN Help With Sleep?